GregTechCE/GregTech/.github/ISSUE_TEMPLATE/bug_report.md

 Forge:
 GTCE:
-_Modpack:_ if applicable add link to modpack (CurseForge preferred), version and any modification applied _Addons:_ if applicable add addon name and version
+_Modpack:_ if applicable add link to modpack (CurseForge preferred), version and any modification applied _Addons:_ if applicable add all addon names and corresponding versions

 **Setup**
-Playing Solo/Multiplayer
+Playing Solo/Multiplayer/Both
 _New world generated_ if applicable

 **Steps To Reproduce**